 According to a Polish study conducted in the Wielkopolska province, girls were three times likelier than boys to experience a high level of perceived stress.
 On the other hand, boys experience significant stress due to interpersonal relationships.

 The study was published in the International Journal of Environmental Research and Public Health, and the authors recommend preventative programs to mitigate the distress experienced by teenagers.

 To better understand the US situation, we briefly spoke to Steve Carleton, LCSW, CACIII, a licensed Clinical Social Worker and the Executive Clinical Director at Gallus Detox.
-He has over 16 years of experience and closely works with teenagers with a variety of problems.
+He has over 16 years of experience and closely works with children with a variety of problems.
 He tackles issues ranging from difficulties at school to body image issues.
 He also helps parents cope with their teenagers’ issues in a healthy and constructive manner.

 1. What challenges do teens face today?

 The digital age has created a lot of challenges for teens when it comes to mental health.
-Social media can be a great way to connect with friends and family, but it can also be a source of anxiety and stress.
+Social media can be a great way to connect with friends and family, but it can also be a source of intense anxiety and stress.